‘Teen Mom OG’ Star Catelynn Lowell Enters Treatment After Thinking Of ‘Every Way’ To Kill Herself

 Around the same time, Catelynn Lowell posted an image of what appeared to be a brand new tattoo which read, “My story isn’t over yet.”

 While Catelynn Lowell’s message was quite alarming to her audience online, she has the ongoing support of her husband, Tyler Baltierra, who told his own followers that he was incredibly proud of his wife for being open with her struggles and proactive with her plans for the future.
-As he revealed, Lowell thought she had no choices left but rather than succumb to her depressed mind, she reached out and chose to do something to prompt a change.
+As he revealed, Lowell thought she had no choices left, but rather than succumb to her depressed mind, she reached out and chose to do something to prompt a change.

 Catelynn Lowell’s husband was also at her side when she checked into treatment in 2016 to deal with her depression.
 As fans will recall, the Teen Mom OG star entered treatment just months after she and Tyler Baltierra wed following about a decade together.